After a Car Accident: First Steps

 Inform Your Insurance Company

-As soon as possible, tell your insurance company that you have been involved in an accident.
-Cooperate with your insurance company and tell them the truth about what happened and the extent of your injuries.
-If the insurance company finds out that you have lied to them about anything, you can get into serious trouble, not the least of which may be the denial of any coverage for the accident.
-Build support for your case when discussing the matter with your insurance company.
-Be able to explain to them the facts of the case in a clear manner.
-Obtain and review a copy of any police report, so that you can point out to the insurance company who broke what traffic laws or who was at fault for the accident.
-Such information will often be provided in the report.
-Although the insurance company may already know the facts of your case, taking an active interest in making sure your rights are protected will force the insurance company to take you seriously.
+Promptly tell your insurance company you've been in an accident.
+Cooperate with them and tell them the truth about what happened and the extent of your injuries.
+Explain the facts clearly.
+If the insurance company finds out that you've lied to them about anything, you can get into serious trouble, including possible denial of coverage for the accident.
+Obtain and review any police report filed, so you can point out who broke what traffic laws or who was at fault.

 Keep Track of Your Medical Treatment

 Note any doctors, physical therapists, chiropractors, or other medical professionals that you receive treatment from, and each medical provider that referred you to other caregivers.
-Keep a detailed account of the treatment, procedures, or medications you receive.
-You should also request copies of all medical reports and bills.
-These records will help you prove your medical expenses later on down the line.
+Keep a detailed account of the treatments or medications you receive.
+Also, request copies of all medical reports and bills as these help you prove your medical expenses later.

-While medical expenses are relatively easy to document, pain and suffering is a bit trickier to prove.
-In order to do so, you should keep an account of how your injuries have impacted your day-to-day life.
-Be sure to include records of any missed work days, lists of routine activities you are unable to undertake, and descriptions of how the injuries have affected your family life.
+Medical expenses are relatively easy to document, but pain and suffering is trickier to prove.
+Keep a record of how your injuries have impacted your daily life.
+Include any missed workdays, list any routine activities you can't undertake, and describe how the injuries have affected your family life.

 Take photographs of any damage to your vehicle as soon as possible after the accident.
-Having photographic proof will help your insurance adjuster determine how much you should be compensated for the damages to your car, and may also assist your case in court, if needed.
-If you have pictures of your car from before the accident, these pictures will offer a great "compare and contrast" to show the true extent of the damage sustained in the accident.
+Photos helps your insurance adjuster determine how much you should be compensated for the damage to your car and can help in court.
+Pictures of your car before the accident can offer a great "compare and contrast" to show the true extent of the damage sustained in the accident.